 Large coffee chains offer many types of drinks made with espresso.
 Most of them have lots of sugar or flavored syrup.
 Traditional espresso is a simple drink.
 It is made with a shot or two of espresso and little more.

 - Espresso Machiatto.
 Often made with flavored syrups and chocolate in chain coffee shops, the Machiatto is misunderstood by many.
-It is traditionally made with a single shot of espresso topped with a lot of foamed milk.
+It is traditionally made with a single shot with a lot of foamed milk.

 - Espresso con Panna.
 A rich treat, this drink is made with a shot of espresso topped with a thick layer of whipped cream.